-It should be differentiated from other non-tumour conditions associated with lymphoma that also affect the peripheral nervous system, such as irradiation, chemotherapy, or paraneoplastic effects.
+It should be differentiated from non-tumour conditions associated with lymphoma that also affect the peripheral nervous system, such as irradiation, chemotherapy, or paraneoplastic effects.

-NL seems to be the least common neurologic manifestation of lymphoma 3.
+Neurolymphomatosis seems to be the least common neurologic manifestation of lymphoma 3.

 The symptoms may vary broadly, including painful plexopathy, cranial nerve palsies with or without pain, painful or painless mononeuropathy, and foot drop 1,3.